Resurgence of idol worship in Igbo land: Bishop indicts church leaders

 By Anayo Okoli, Vincent Ujumadu, Steve Oko, Jeff Agbodo, Ugochukwu Alaribe & Emmanuel Iheaka

-ENUGU -IN recent years idol worship and emergence of accidental native doctors, some of them with questionable wealth, gained currency in Igbo land.
-Some even became prominent socialites who dine and wine with the high and mighty in the society.
+ENUGU – In recent years, idol worship and the emergence of accidental native doctors, some of them with questionable wealth, gained currency in Igbo land.
+Some even became prominent socialites who dine and wine with the high and mighty in society.

 With time, they were linked to many evil activities such as kidnapping, armed robbery and money rituals.
-These criminal acts became very common in Igbo land to the extent that the devastating insecurity in South East region is also linked to it as some of they were accused of preparing charms to the criminal elements tormenting the region.
+These criminal acts became very common in Igbo land to the extent that the devastating insecurity in the South East region is also linked to it, as some of them were accused of preparing charms for the criminal elements tormenting the region.

 Bishop Ilechukwu spoke at St. Barnabas Anglican Church, Ojoto in Idemili South Local Government Area of Anambra State, at the 33rd Synod of the Diocese on the Niger.